visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

     cell.
 Planarity is measured as the maximum distance from an arbitrary plane defined by the first 3 points of a face of the remaining points of the face.
     Values closer to zero are *better*.
 A triangle face will always have a planarity measure of zero.
-This mesh quality exprssion is not part of the Verdict library.
+This mesh quality expression is not part of the Verdict library.

 .. _Relative_Face_Planarity_Function: